AP Studio Art: 2-D Design

 AP Studio Art is not based on a written exam; instead, students submit portfolios for evaluation at the end of the school year.
 The AP Studio Art Program consists of three portfolios — 2-D Design, 3-D Design and Drawing — corresponding to the most common college foundation courses.

 The portfolios share a basic, three-section structure which requires students to show competence and range of understanding of visual concerns and methods.
-Each of the portfolios requires a depth of investigation and process of discovery through the Concentration section (Section II).
-In the Breadth section (Section III), students are asked to demonstrate serious grounding in visual principles and material techniques.
-The Quality section (Section I) is a selection of works that best exhibit synthesis of form, technique and content.
+Each of the portfolios requires a depth of investigation and process of discovery through the Sustained Investigation section (Section II).
+In the Range of Approaches section (Section III), students are asked to demonstrate serious grounding in visual principles and material techniques.
+The Selected Works section (Section I) is a selection of works that best exhibit synthesis of form, technique and content.
 The diagram below summarizes the section requirements for each of the three portfolios.

 For specific, detailed information about requirements for each of the three AP Studio Art Portfolio Exams, please visit: